basilwong/basilwong.github.io/_portfolio/2-2d-ising-simulation-visualization.md

 Explores the properties of the generalized Ising Model in 2 dimensions.
 The spins are arranged in a square lattice and interact with the nearest neighbours only.
 Periodic boundardary conditions are imposed in both directions.
 Link to the source code [here](https://github.com/basilwong/monte-carlo-2D-ising).

 Below is the visualization of the lattice over time given an inverse temperature and starting from a random configuration.
+The interaction between neighbours causes the elements of the lattice to group into like polarizations.
+As you can see in the video the lattice goes from very checkered and random to eventually showing clumps of polarizations  grouped together.

 <video src="https://basilwong.github.io/files/ising-model/ising_capture.mp4" poster="https://basilwong.github.io/files/ising-model/ising_capture_moment.jpg" width="320" height="200" controls preload></video>